Confidence-Aware Multi-Field Model Calibration: Methodology

 \subsection{Multi-field Joint Calibration}

 Previous field-level calibration methods only calibrate and evaluate errors in a certain field, ignoring other fields.
-Actually, the field-level calibration error in different fields may vary greatly even for the same dataset, indicating a natural discrepancy of prediction biases in different fields.
+However, the field-level calibration error in different fields may vary greatly, which is ignored by single-field calibration.
 In addition, the biases in different fields, as reflections of the global bias from different perspectives, have a certain degree of commonality.
-Therefore, the data sparsity problem faced by a certain field is expected to be alleviated through calibrations on other fields.
-Therefore, simultaneously capturing biases of multiple fields can be significant to eliminate overall prediction bias and improve calibration performance.
+Therefore, data sparsity faced by a certain field is expected to be alleviated through calibrations on other fields.

 A naive way to extend calibration from a single field to multiple fields is to split sample subsets based on the combination of feature values of all the fields.
-Nevertheless, it is infeasible for the severer data sparsity since fewer samples satisfy multiple field value conditions.
-This means prior field-wise calibration methods for a single field cannot be directly extended to multi-field calibration.

-On the contrary, our method demonstrates better extensibility among fields.
-Note that the confidence-aware calibration of a certain field in Section~\ref{sec:confcalib} is actually a scaling operation for a specific sample and thus can be easily generalized to a multi-field joint calibration method.
+Nevertheless, it will cause severer data sparsity since fewer samples satisfy multiple field value conditions.
+Accordingly, prior single-field calibration methods cannot be directly extended to multi-field calibration.
+In contrast, our method demonstrates a better extensibility among fields.
+The confidence-aware calibration in a single field in Section~\ref{sec:confcalib} is actually a scaling operation for a specific sample, thus allowing a generalization to multi-field joint calibration.
 Assume that there are $K$ target fields to calibrate.
-Given a sample, we will get $K$ scaling multipliers $m_1, m_2, \dots, m_K$, i.e. ${\hat{p}'}/{\hat{p}}$ of each field.
-Then, a natural manner to adaptively fuse these multipliers is the weighted geometric mean,
+For each sample, we can obtain $K$ scaling multipliers $m_1, m_2, \dots, m_K$, where $m_i={\hat{p_i}'}/{\hat{p_i}}$ for the $i$-th field.
+We adaptively fuse these multipliers via the weighted geometric mean, that is

 where $w_1, w_2, \dots, w_K$ is weights satisfying $\sum_{i=1}^K{w_i}=1$.
-Considering the relatively small computation cost, the fusion weights can be precisely obtained by grid search.
-This method allows us to conduct joint calibration based on the marginal distribution of each field independently instead of dealing with the joint distribution, thus avoiding further sparsity of samples.
+The fusion weights can be precisely obtained by grid search.
+The proposed fusion method allows us to conduct joint calibration based on the marginal distribution of each field independently instead of dealing with the joint distribution, thus avoiding further sparsity of samples.